dplas/document/docs/source/index.rst

 Prior to adaptive presentation generation, the packager requests a new Key Object from ExpressPlay SKM API that creates unique cryptographic keys in the cloud for use in the packaging for each adaptive asset presentation.
 The fragmented MP4 files are then converted to DASH and HLS presentations, encrypted with Common Encryption mode (CENC).
 Widevine, PlayReady and Marlin encryption keys are embedded in DASH manifests, and FairPlay DRM in HLS manifests.

-We transfer encrypted packages to your Amazon S3 bucket using resumable uploads, parallel copy, and enabling S3’s server-side AES256 encryption by default.
+5. We transfer encrypted packages to your Amazon S3 bucket using AWS Signature Version 4 API signing process, enabling S3’s server-side AES256 encryption by default.

 ================================
  HTML5 Player